hpc-unibe-ch/hpc-unibe-ch.github.io/docs/general/faq.md

 ```
 Please, also note that there is a system wide Anaconda installation, so no need for your own separate one.
 Finally, after recreating your environments please delete all old Anaconda installations and environments.
 These are not only big but also a ton of files.

+## Environment issues
+### I am using zsh, but some commands and tools fail, what can I do?
+There are known caveates with LMOD (or module system) and Bash scripts in zsh environments.
+Bash scripts do not source any system or user files.
+To initialize the (module) environment properly, you need to set `export BASH_ENV=/etc/bashrc` in your zsh profile (`.zshrc`).

 ## Job issues
 ### Why is my job still pending?